Long Hair, Betrayal, and The Book That Changed Everything.

 I went back to school—this time for music.
 In the first two weeks, I fixed the issue that got me kicked out.
 I also learned something more important: it wasn’t just about hitting notes—it was about what the voice can sustain.

-My first teacher gave me something invaluable—confidence, connection, and the sense that I belonged in this.
+My first teacher was encouraging.
+She helped me gain confidence, connection, and the sense that I belonged in this.
 But something still felt off.

 I was learning everything—repertoire, theory, ear training, piano—but my voice didn’t feel like mine anymore.
 So I went to the library.
 I read everything I could find—voice science, anatomy, speech, musicianship.